elsewhat/thinkweek-dparnas-2024/docs/llm/index.md

 Some models have K_M and K_S postfixes, such as `llama3.1:8b-instruct-q5_K_M`.
 The K_M will [normally be preferred](https://github.com/ggerganov/llama.cpp/pull/1684#issuecomment-1579252501).

+## Embeddings
+[Ollama embeddings](https://ollama.com/blog/embedding-models) are supported, but unclear if it has feature parity with [OpenAI embeddings](https://platform.openai.com/docs/guides/embeddings)
+Embeddings measure the relatedness of text strings.

 ## Open vs closed models
 [Open Source AI Is the Path Forward](https://about.fb.com/news/2024/07/open-source-ai-is-the-path-forward/) is the title of Mark Zuckerbergs letter attached to the [Llama 3.1 release](https://ai.meta.com/blog/meta-llama-3-1/).
 He expands on this in [this interview](https://x.com/rowancheung/status/1815763595197616155) with Rowan Cheung.